BoazBD/Winner-Predictor/README.md

 - **CI/CD Integration:** Continuous Integration/Continuous Deployment (CI/CD) pipelines are implemented to automate the deployment process, ensuring smooth and efficient updates to the system.

 ## How It Works
-1. **Automated Scraping:** Sports data is automatically scraped from various sources every 15 minutes using AWS services such as Lambda and CloudWatch.
+1. **Automated Scraping:** Sports data is automatically scraped from various sources every 15 minutes using AWS services.
-2. **ETL Processing:** The scraped data is then processed using AWS Glue for ETL processing, where it undergoes cleaning, transformation, and loading into a data warehouse for analysis.
+2. **ETL Processing:** The scraped data is then processed, where it undergoes cleaning, transformation, and loading into a data warehouse for analysis.
 3. **Model Training:** An optimized LSTM model is trained using historical sports data stored in the data warehouse.
 The model learns patterns and trends from past data to make predictions on future sports outcomes.
 4. **Prediction Generation:** Once trained, the LSTM model generates predictions for upcoming sports events, providing insights into potential betting outcomes.
-5. **CI/CD Integration:** Continuous Integration/Continuous Deployment pipelines are set up using AWS CodePipeline and AWS CodeDeploy to automate the deployment of updates to the system, ensuring reliability and efficiency.
+5. **CI/CD Integration:** Continuous Integration/Continuous Deployment pipelines are set up to automate the deployment of updates to the system, ensuring reliability and efficiency.

 ---